-United Way -- United Way is committed to improve the health, safety, education and economic well-being of individual families in need by connecting community resources with responsive and accountable health and human services agencies.
-In support of the United Way’s mission, and its connections to multiple social service agencies, our employees last year contributed nearly $1.2 million to United Way through our workplace giving campaign.
+United Way: United Way is committed to improve the health, safety, education and economic well-being of individual families in need by connecting community resources with responsive and accountable health and human services agencies.
+In support of United Way’s mission, and its connections to multiple social service agencies, our employees contributed nearly $1.2 million last year to United Way through our workplace giving campaign.

-Weatherization Programs -- We offer low income customers weatherization services through our Weatherization Program In addition to that, we work with agencies that provide weatherization services, such as Habitat for Humanity, Rebuilding Together and the Urban League, sending volunteers to do the home improvement work as well.
+Weatherization Program: We offer low income customers weatherization services through our Weatherization Program.
+In addition, we work with agencies that provide weatherization services, such as Habitat for Humanity, Rebuilding Together and the Urban League, sending volunteers to do the home improvement work as well.

 We partner with schools and other organizations to advance education initiatives and drive learning in the vital areas of science, technology, engineering and mathematics.

-Called2Change--Through the Called2Change program , we're helping to assure that every 9th grade student in the Oklahoma City Public School District experiences the Oklahoma City National Memorial and Museum free of charge.
-Encouraging schools to go beyond the classroom and visit the Memorial in the class where they are studying the events of April 19, 1995, will greatly enhance their history curriculum.
+Called2Change: Through the Called2Change program, we're helping to assure that every 9th grade student in the Oklahoma City Public School District experiences the Oklahoma City National Memorial and Museum free of charge.
+Encouraging schools to go beyond the classroom where they are studying the events of April 19,1995 and visit the Memorial will greatly enhance their history curriculum.